tensorflow/build/tf_sig_build_dockerfiles/README.md

     docker exec tf /usertools/rename_and_verify_wheels.sh
     ```

 8. Take a look at the new wheel packages you built!
+They may be owned by `root`
+   because of how Docker mounts handle permissions.

     ```
     ls -al /tmp/packages
     ```

-9. Shut down the container when you are finished.
+10. Shut down the container when you are finished.

     ```
     docker stop tf